 After our morning stroll and breakfast, we drove to Togendai, which was the station that served both cruise and ropeway.
 We started with a round trip cruise on the pirate ship.
 MF was super excited to board a pirate ship!

-We made the correct decision to take the cruise, as we were rewarded with the classic postcard view of Mount Fuji from Lake Ashi!
+We made the correct decision to take the cruise, as we were rewarded with postcard views of Mount Fuji from Lake Ashi!